Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

 Once all dependencies are installed and ready, deploy {{site.base_gateway}} to your cluster:

-1. Add the Kong Helm Repo:
+1. Add the Kong Helm repo:

        helm repo add kong https://charts.konghq.com ; helm repo update